Sierra Leone parliament approves new head of National Revenue Authority and others

 Mr. Mohamed Haji-Kella, Deputy Minister of Social Welfare, Gender and Children’s Affairs; Mr. Ibrahim Brima Swarray-Chief Executive, National Public Procurement Authority; Mr. Joseph Simon Kapuwa-Director-General, Sierra Leone Broadcasting Corporation; and Mr. Ibrahim Turay-Deputy Minister of Marine Resources.

-Congratulating the presidential appointees after their approval, the Speaker of Parliament, Dr. Abass Chernor Bundu on behalf of Parliament “extends his warmest congratulations and felicitations to the presidential nominees for their appointments to the various offices of State”.
+According to report of the paliamentary public relations unit, congratulating the presidential appointees after their approval, the Speaker of Parliament, Dr. Abass Chernor Bundu on behalf of Parliament “extends his warmest congratulations and felicitations to the presidential nominees for their appointments to the various offices of State”.

 He encouraged them to live up to the expectations of the President, Parliament, and the People, and said they must discharge their duties with admiration and sobriety.